unrealcv/synthetic-computer-vision/README.md

 A list of synthetic dataset for computer vision.
 This is a repo for tracking the progress of using synthetic images for computer vision research.

+If you found any important work is missing, please edit this file directly and make a pull request.

 See also: http://riemenschneider.hayko.at/vision/dataset/index.php?filter=+synthetic

 # 1. Image dataset